Ryan-Millard/windows-terminals/README.md

 %LOCALAPPDATA%\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\RoamingState
 ```

 You can try this out by hit Win+R following the path above.
-This will be the local user roaming data for Windows Terminal.
+This will be the local user roaming data for `Windows Terminal`.

 I'll try to aggregate the fonts as much as possible in the [fonts](fonts/) folder.